 Selection and application process

-The appointment of LCC Fellows will be based on nominations from Life Course Centre Chief Investigators, Partner Investigators, Associate Investigators, Advisory Committee members and existing LCC Fellows.
+The appointment of LCC Fellows is based on nominations from Life Course Centre Chief Investigators, Partner Investigators, Associate Investigators, Advisory Committee members, and existing LCC Fellows.
 Applications should include a CV and a completed Application Form.
 The application form may be accessed at the LCC Application Form.
-Please complete and email to email@example.com with ‘LCC Fellowship Application’ in the subject line.
+Please complete and email to firstname.lastname@example.org with ‘LCC Fellowship Application’ in the subject line.
 Successful applicants will receive notification within six weeks of receipt of application.

 Nominations will be approved by the Life Course Centre Executive Committee based on an assessment of the nominee’s potential to further the aims of the Fellowship Program, and not on the basis of academic merit alone.